alfonsocv12/mmp/readme.md

 </p>

-Module manager python  is a cli solution for an easier and faster way to handle you python modules with your projects.
+Module manager python  is a cli solution for an easier and faster way to handle you python modules.

 ---